 Church of Lost Walls is re-launching Easter, 2019 and will be gathering at Roxborough State Park.

 Stay tuned for more details, or please contact us.

-We have been created with astonishing resources, “a hidden wholeness,” deep in our own wildly imaginative depths, capable of entering into conversation with the world.
-Jesus spoke often of this wild terrain as “treasure hidden in the field.”
-Contemporary poet Mary Oliver asks, “what will you do with your one wild and precious life?”
-Through nature-based practices that draw upon the wisdom of sacred narratives and older traditions, we will cultivate a deeper connection with nature and our own wild wholeness.
-Take a step across the threshold toward a culturally creative vision for life.
+Join us for an experience of “wild worship” that returns the practice of prayer to its primal roots: a life-creating expression of the Creation!
+Experience the rich fullness of your five senses, the freedom of being fully alive to your own emotions through bodily movement and creative expression.
+Participate deeply with God and reconnect with the natural world opening your life to the grief and joy, memory and imagination that is waiting to be lived.
+Through nature-based contemplative practices that draw upon the wisdom of sacred narratives and older traditions, we will cultivate a deeper connection with nature and our own wild wholeness.
+Take a small step across the threshold toward a culturally creative vision for life.
 Renew your sense of hope and courage to face our current spiritual and ecological crises together, rooted in kinship and community with one another, the wild earth, and the great mystery we call God.

 Church of Lost Walls is a living expression of church seeking to journey beyond our walls into wild enchanting thresholds where nature, spirituality, and life meet in deep Conversation and sacred community for the cultivation of greater wholeness and service to the world.